huongly-nguyen/Pizza-Service/README.md

 - MariaDB: your database server for SQL
 - PHPmyAdmin a web-based application to modify your database

 All files in the `src`-folder are linked into the apache-php container, so you can see your changes while developing in that folder.
-Furthermore this folder contains all examples and demos for the lecture.
 Everything is set up and deployed automatically.
 Note the folder `src\Log` containing the log files of the docker containers (e.g. apache log)

 ## Test the Installation